 - apply to the Housing Executive as a new applicant from outside Northern Ireland

-Management transfers can be an option if:
+A management transfer could be an option if:

 - you passed the homelessness assessment

 - you have intimidation points

 - someone in your household needs adapted housing, or

 - you live in adapted housing, and you don’t need this type of housing

 - your home is due to get major repairs, be demolished or redeveloped

 - transferring could help sort out a neighbourhood dispute that is getting worse